losrobbos/pizza-store/README.md

 Demo on end result: https://pizza-store-two.vercel.app/

+Follow the branches in this repo, where the project is developed in steps.

 ### Intro

 We will use ContextAPI as our central store for data and functions / actions to change that data.